 Wozupi is an organic farm committed to growing food in a way that nourishes the earth, the community, and people’s minds and bodies.
-Using environmentally-sustainable and fair labor practices, we grow vegetables, herbs and fruit, produce eggs, honey, and maple syrup, and provide educational, therapeutic, and fun opportunities at the farm and through community outreach.
-Our produce and eggs are USDA certified organic.
+The farm grows vegetables, herbs, and fruit, produces eggs and maple syrup, and uses honeybees to pollinate the plants.
+All Wozupi produce and eggs are USDA-certified organic.

-We are owned and operated by the Shakopee Mdewakanton Sioux Community, a federally-recognized, sovereign Indian tribe, located southwest of Minneapolis/St. Paul.
-Since opening in 2010, Wozupi, which means “garden” in the Dakota Language, has encompassed the tribe’s focus on being a good neighbor, good employer, and good steward of the earth.
+Wozupi is owned and operated by the Shakopee Mdewakanton Sioux Community, a federally recognized, sovereign Native American tribe located southwest of Minneapolis/St. Paul.
+Since opening in 2010, Wozupi, which means “garden” in the Dakota Language, has encompassed the tribe’s focus on being a good neighbor, good employer, and good steward of the earth..

 What We Do

 We Grow Wozupi’s grounds include several gardens, an orchard, green houses, and a root cellar.
 A 13-acre vegetable garden yields the majority of Wozupi’s produce.
 Multiple smaller gardens, such as a Medicine Garden tended by tribal members, are used primarily for education and wellness programs for the Shakopee Mdewakanton Sioux Community.
 To preserve rare, indigenous foods, we plant several heritage varieties of corn, squash and beans.

 We Keep Bees Along with protecting pollinators by providing habitat and growing organically, we keep our own bees and collect their honey.
 About 100 honeybee hives make up the six apiaries producing Wozupi’s honey, which is available seasonally at farmers markets and year-round at various stores.